deckhouse/deckhouse/docs/site/LOCAL_DEV.md

   1. In the console run:

      ```shell
-     cd deckhouse
      make docs
      ```

   1. Open <http://localhost>

-- To stop documentation, open console and run:
+- To stop documentation, cancel the process in the console and run:

   ```shell
   make docs-down